jarkin0513/Java-OOP-House/README.md

+# OOP Residential Modeling System

+A Java program that demonstrates object-oriented programming concepts including inheritance, composition, method overriding, and polymorphism.
+The system models people living in houses and small apartments, showcasing class hierarchy and relationships.

 ## Problem Statement
 This program addresses the creation of an application that demonstrates the principles object-oriented programming and inheritance.
 A hierarchy of classes is created that uses inheritance to represent the two different residential types (a house and a small apartment).
 It utilizes polymorphism to determine the type of residence a person lives in.
 <br>The main class is the House class.